1dv032/syllabus/seminars/part_1/seminar.md

 - Environment and sustainability
 - Development countries and fighting poverty
 - [Globalization](https://en.wikipedia.org/wiki/Globalization)
-- Privacy for the digital citizens
+- The rise of the artificial intelligence

 2. Cloud computing and the data - One of the biggest challenges of cloud computing is handling the data that is stored and that is created by technologies (metadata).
 What are the challenges and how could we strive to overcome them?
 What are the responsibilities?
 Who is responsible?
 Try to think about this question from three different views: